adev1uncc/5122-Final-Project/README.md

 Future Work:

 In the future, I might try to add more selectbox functions so that the user can isolate exact years, air pollutants, and causes.

+Citation:

+U.S. Department of the Interior. (n.d.).
+Where does air pollution come from?
+National Parks Service.
+Retrieved December 10, 2022, from https://www.nps.gov/subjects/air/sources.htm